katydecorah/katydecorah.github.io/code/_posts/2018-11-04-photos-in-a-bucket.md

 From my S3 bucket, I clicked **Properties** > **Static website hosting**.
 I chose **Use this bucket to host a website**, entered `index.html`, and hit saved.
 (I completed the configuration in the next step.)

-Next, I uploaded an `index.html` to my bucket.
-(It's blank for now.)
+I also uploaded an `index.html` to my bucket.
+(It's blank for now.
+I'll make it nice later.)

 ## Make it https

 Next, I followed these instructions to [serve HTTPS requests for my Amazon S3 bucket](https://aws.amazon.com/premiumsupport/knowledge-center/cloudfront-https-requests-s3/).
 In addition to following the instructions, I made sure to:

 1. Set the **Default Root Object** to `index.html`.
 This will connect the page I uploaded in the last step.
+2. Under **Viewer Protocol Policy** I selected `Redirect HTTP to HTTPS`.
-2. Point my subdomain at the CloudFront.
+3. Point my subdomain at CloudFront.
-   - Once I created my CloudFront distribution, I clicked on it and then copied the value of **Domain Name**.
+   - Once I created my CloudFront distribution, I copied the value of **Domain Name**.
    - From my domain host, I created a CNAME record that points at that CloudFront domain name.
 For example:
      - type: `CNAME`
      - host name: `yo`